Dresnik archaeological site: History

+Excavations

 The first excavations at the archaeological site in Dresnik were carried out in 2012 by Masar Valla on behalf of the Archaeological Institute of Kosovo.

-A significant find was an imperial summer palace, oriented north-south, consisting of a main hall (aula) and five additional rooms, all with mosaic floors featuring multicolored geometric designs.
+A significant find was an imperial summer palace, oriented north–south, consisting of a main hall (aula) and five additional rooms, all with mosaic floors featuring multicolored geometric designs.

 Main Hall (Aula)

 The central hall measures 22 x 11 meters, with the entire floor paved in well-preserved mosaic using the opus tessellatum technique.
 The tesserae are 1 to 1.2 cm in size.
 Motifs include circles, squares, stars, interwoven patterns, and crosses.
 The predominant colors are red, black, white, yellow, and brown.

 The mosaic is surrounded by three decorative borders and leads to a triclinium through a threshold made of reused marble stelae, some bearing inscriptions.